twelvedata/twelvedata-python/README.md

 * `ws.disconnect()`: close connection with WebSocket server
 * `ws.keep_alive()`: run connection forever until closed

 **Important**.
 Do not forget that WebSockets are only available for Twelve Data users on the [Pro plan](https://twelvedata.com/pricing) and above.
+Checkout the trial [here](https://support.twelvedata.com/en/articles/5335783-trial).

 ## Support